DavidIAm/perl-Set-SegmentTree/README.md

-The speed of Set::SegmentTree depends on not being concerned with additional segment relevant data, so it is expected one would use the label as an index into whatever persistance retains additional information about the segment.
+The speed of Set::SegmentTree depends on not being concerned with additional segment relevant data, so it is expected one would use the label as an index into whatever persistence retains additional information about the segment.

 Use walkthrough